Amal Clooney: Legal career

-Clooney is qualified to practice law in the United States and England and Wales.
-She was admitted to the bar in New York in 2002.
+Clooney is qualified to practice law in New York and England and Wales.
+She was admitted to the New York Bar in 2002.
 In 2010, Clooney was called to the Bar of England and Wales, Inner Temple.
 She is a practising barrister at Doughty Street Chambers.
-She has also practised at international courts in The Hague, including the International Court of Justice and the International Criminal Court.
+She has also practised at the International Court of Justice and the International Criminal Court in The Hague.
 She worked at Sullivan & Cromwell in New York City for three years as part of the Criminal Defense and Investigations Group, where her clients included Enron and Arthur Andersen.
 In 2024, Clooney was the recipient of a Legal 500 lawyer of the year award in recognition of her outstanding work and contributions in the field of international law.

-Clooney completed a judicial clerkship at the International Court of Justice in 2004, serving under Judge Vladlen S. Vereshchetin from Russia, Judge Nabil Elaraby from Egypt, and ad hoc Judge Sir Franklin Berman from the United Kingdom.
-She was subsequently based in The Hague working at the International Criminal Tribunal for the former Yugoslavia, where she was Judicial assistant to Judge Patrick Robinson, Presiding Judge.
-The case charged the former President of the former Republic of Yugoslavia with crimes allegedly committed in Kosovo, Croatia, and Bosnia during the war in the former Yugoslavia.
-Clooney also worked as a Prosecutor at The Special Tribunal for Lebanon.
+Clooney completed a judicial clerkship at the International Court of Justice in 2004, serving under judges Vladlen S. Vereshchetin from Russia, Nabil Elaraby from Egypt, and ad hoc judge Franklin Berman from the United Kingdom.
+She was subsequently based in The Hague working at the International Criminal Tribunal for the former Yugoslavia, where she was judicial assistant to Patrick Robinson, presiding judge.
+The case charged Slobodan Milosevic, the former president of the former Republic of Yugoslavia, with crimes allegedly committed in Kosovo, Croatia, and Bosnia during the war in the former Yugoslavia.
+Clooney also worked as a prosecutor at The Special Tribunal for Lebanon.
 She prosecuted the case against five members of Hezbollah, accused of assassinating former Lebanese Prime Minister Hariri and others in 2005.

 Clooney's practice focuses on human rights.
-She regularly represents journalists and was appointed in 2019 as the inaugural Deputy Chair of the High Level Panel of Legal Experts on Media Freedom by Lord Neuberger.
-In March 2018, Clooney joined the international legal team that represented the Pulitzer Prize-winning Burmese journalists for Reuters, Wa Lone and Kyaw Soe Oo, who were sentenced to seven years in prison in Myanmar for reporting on the murders of ten Rohingya men by Buddhist villagers and Myanmar paramilitary police in the village of Inn Din in September 2017.
+She regularly represents journalists and was appointed in 2019 as the inaugural deputy chair of the High Level Panel of Legal Experts on Media Freedom by Lord Neuberger.
+In March 2018, Clooney joined the international legal team that represented the Burmese Reuters journalists, Wa Lone and Kyaw Soe Oo, who were sentenced to seven years in prison in Myanmar for reporting on the murders of ten Rohingya men by Buddhist villagers and Myanmar paramilitary police in the village of Inn Din in September 2017.
 They were released in May 2019.
 In July 2019, she and Irish barrister Caoilfhionn Gallagher became the leaders of the international legal team that represented Filipino-American journalist Maria Ressa.
 Ressa faces legal charges that could lead to decades in prison.
-Ressa was awarded the Nobel Peace Prize in 2021 for her "courageous fight for freedom of expression in the Philippines".